Our Family's Journey

 |Convoy with Chinese Troops in Salween Gorge, 30 Jan.
 1945 |

 (US National Archives)

-Hock How arrived safely in Kunming later in March 1942, writing about their narrow escape over the mountain that "Some people, who were slow and were unlucky, and did not get over the [Hui Tong] suspension bridge soon enough, were caught by the Japanese either as prisoners or had to run away and walk over the [Hui Tong] mountains.”
-In her memior written in 1980, Tui Goon had a similar recollection of the family's narrow escape:
+Hock How arrived safely in Kunming in late-March 1942.
+Remembering their narrow escape over the mountains Hock How later wrote, "Some people, who were slow and were unlucky, and did not get over the [Hui Tong] suspension bridge soon enough, were caught by the Japanese either as prisoners or had to run away and walk over the [Hui Tong] mountains.”
+In her memior written in 1980, Tui Goon had a similar recollection of the family's flight through the mountains:

 "We traveled in an Austin car and a 3-ton truck load with steel bars for Chiang Kai Shek.
 The invading Japanese army were close behind us, but we were lucky and arrived in [Kunming] safely, although the trip took over a month on the Burma Road."

 (Public Domain work of the US Federal Government)

 Following the fall of Rangoon, the Japanese forces pressed the Burma Army north and to the west toward British India and Chinese Armies toward the east along the Burma Road.
 The Japanese advance was eventually halted at the Chindwin River near the Indian border and Salween River in China.
 As Hock How's account alludes, the Hui Tong bridge was a critical choke point on the Salween River with only one lane of traffic that could support one fully loaded truck at a time.
 On May 5, 1942, Japanese forces reached the bridge but the Chinese blew it up before the Japanese could capture the bridge and cross to the other side.
 The Salween River would marked Japan's deepest advance of the war into western Yunnan.